top of page

 • Oct 10, 2025

-When an intercalation-type battery is charged, electrical energy drives an oxidation reaction at the cathode.
-This releases positively charged ions (cations), which travel through the electrolyte towards the anode.
-At the same time, electrons move through the external circuit towards the anode, balancing the charge from the ion movement through the electrolyte.
+When an intercalation-based battery is charged, electrical energy drives an oxidation reaction at the cathode.
+This releases electrons and positively charged ions (cations) from the cathode material.
+The electrons move through the external circuit towards the anode while the cations travel through the electrolyte towards the anode to maintain charge-balance from the electron movement.

-At the anode, the arriving cations are reduced at the electrode-electrolyte intreface and inserted into vacant interstitial sites in the electrode’s crystal lattice.
+At the anode, the arriving cations are reduced at the electrode-electrolyte interface and inserted into vacant interstitial sites in the electrode’s crystal lattice.
 To accommodate the inserted ions, the lattice structure expands slightly.
-This change is ideally small and reversible to allow the repeated host and release of ions during cycling.
+This change is ideally small and reversible to enable long cycle life.

-As a cation moves into the host lattice, it is reduced and its free energy decreases.
-The energy difference is stored as chemical energy in the electrode material, specifically, in the interactions between the ion and the host structure that stabilize the ion securely in place.
+When the cations insert into the electrode, they move to a lower-energy state within the host material.
+The energy difference is stored as chemical energy in the electrode material, specifically, in the interactions between the ion and the host structure which stabilize the ion securely in place.

-• Li-ion flux: If Li-ions arrive at the electrode-electrolyte interface too quickly, the intercalation reaction kinetics may not be able to keep up.
-This leads to a buildup of lithium ions near the interface, again, lowering the local potential and increasing the likelihood of Li plating.
+• Lithium ion flux: Lithium ions also need to travel through the electrolyte to reach the electrode.
+If they arrive at the electrode-electrolyte interface too quickly, the intercalation reaction kinetics may not be able to keep up.
+This, once more, leads to a buildup of lithium ions near the interface, making lithium plating more likely.
 On the other hand, if the ion arrival rate is too slow, intercalation becomes limited by ion transport through the electrolyte, resulting in poor rate performance.

 Comments